Randon-Myntra-HackerRamp-21/Skyn/README.md

 `/` - [ImageInput](https://github.com/Randon-Myntra-HackerRamp-21/CV-skin-care-recommendation/blob/main/frontend/src/views/imageInput.jsx)

 This is the initial page, the user is prompted to take a selfie.
 Once the user grants permission to use their device's camera, a realtime video of their camera (profile : user) runs in 4:3 aspect ratio.
+To ensure that the image is taken with precautions such as _only one face is there in the image_, _proper luminance_ and that the _majority of the image is populated by the user’s face_, **Face recogniton** was implemented using [face-api.js](https://github.com/justadudewhohacks/face-api.js/).
+The user is given text prompts as directions.
+When the user takes a selfie, is then redirected to `/form`.

 `/form` - [Form](https://github.com/Randon-Myntra-HackerRamp-21/CV-skin-care-recommendation/blob/main/frontend/src/views/Form.jsx)

+The results of the skin metrics inferred from the user's selfie are presented as prefilled form elements.
+User can alter these values, along with selecting their other skin concerns from the given list.
+Once the form is submitted, the page is redirected to `/recs`.

 `/recs` - [Recommendations](https://github.com/Randon-Myntra-HackerRamp-21/CV-skin-care-recommendation/blob/main/frontend/src/views/Recommendations.jsx)

+Here the recommended products are presented in the form of cards, with their details.
+The cards when clicked redirect to their appropriate product page.

 ### Backend Routes